udo-munk/RP2040-GEEK-80/README.md

 - frontpanel like IMSAI 8080 with the output LED's
 - memory contents

-And of course Cormenco Dazzler.
+And of course Cromemco Dazzler.

 # Building